ucsc-ospo/ucsc-ospo.github.io/content/authors/bogdanstoica/_index.md

 user_groups:
 - Summer of Reproducibility Mentors
 ---
-Bogdan “Bo” Stoica is a PhD student in the CS department of UChicago advised by Prof. Shan Lu.
+Bogdan “Bo” Stoica is a PhD student in the CS department at the University of Chicago advised by Prof. Shan Lu.
-His research focuses on improving the correctness and performance of large-scale distributed systems.
+His research focuses on improving the reliability and performance of large-scale distributed systems.
+He build tools rooted in program analysis, tracing and monitoring, fault injection, fuzzing, and, more recently, ML4Code techniques.